For more information on our event grants, contact Jaime Fallon, Jfallon@ameliaisland.com.

 In those rare cases where AICVB support is approved for some other purpose than direct advertising, the following conditions apply and will be incorporated into a final performance agreement.

-Before receiving funds from the AICVB, the event sponsor must demonstrate that they have secured a minimum of 60% of the non-ticket/ancillary revenue required to meet the revenue budget outlined in the application.
-To assist the event organizer in securing the sponsorship funds and other financial support to hit this threshold, the AICVB will issue a letter of support to the event organizer that outlines the CVB’s commitment to the event.
-If the event organizer fails to achieve the 60% threshold established above, the AICVB reserves the right to modify and revoke its support and financial commitment to the event without recourse against the AICVB.
+Before receiving funds for an event grant, the event sponsor must demonstrate that they have secured a minimum of 60% of the non-ticket/ancillary revenue required to meet the revenue budget outlined in the application.
+To assist the event organizer in securing the sponsorship funds and other financial support to hit this threshold, you will be issued a letter of support to the event organizer that outlines the destination's commitment to the event.
+If the event organizer fails to achieve the 60% threshold established above, we reserve the right to modify and revoke its support and financial commitment to the event without recourse.

 Other Conditions for Consideration